-"Breaking down walls between scientific disciplines and supporting different agents of change to promote more sustainable food systems"
+"Bridging the gap between food science disciplines and supporting different stakeholders to deliver more sustainable food systems"

 The UNESCO Chair in World Food Systems was founded in 2011 by Professor Jean-Louis Rastoin (Montpellier SupAgro) with a multidisciplinary group of teachers and researchers from various institutions of the Agropolis campus (Montpellier, France).
 It was accredited by UNESCO for a first 4-year cycle, and again in 2015 and 2019.

 The Chair has consolidated a number of core commitments through its activities over the years: